 Many aspiring pilots are eager to get into the top aviation schools where the resources and training is some of the highest quality, although such schools can be expectedly more expensive.

 The training process can cost anywhere from forty to one-hundred-and-twenty grand overall, so having funding is important.
 Pilots also need to have certain personal qualities – being a good team communicator and having a calm but decisive nature is important for staying in control in the sky.

 You’ll have to become a co-pilot before you become a pilot.
 It’s worth noting that there are many roles beyond commercial airlines such as private-passenger airlines, cargo aircraft and military aircraft.

 Such positions can be competitive, but once you’ve got your foot in the door you’re made for life and can expect generous work benefits and the option of early retirement.

-Air traffic controllers play a vital part in monitoring aircraft in the sky and directing take-offs and landings.
+Air traffic controllers play a vital part in monitoring aircraft in the sky and directing takeoffs and landings.
 The median salary is $62,000 and you only need an associates degree to apply.
-That said, the job itself is often said to be the most stressful in the world die to the tremendous amount of focus needed.
+That said, the job itself is often said to be the most stressful in the world due to the tremendous amount of focus needed.